View All

 9. How would you explain self-service BI?

-A: Self-service BI (Business Intelligence) refers to the ability for end-users, typically business analysts or even non-technical users, to access, analyze, and visualize their own data without relying heavily on IT or specialized data teams.
+Self-service BI (Business Intelligence) refers to the ability of end-users, typically business analysts or even non-technical users, to access, analyze, and visualize their own data without relying heavily on IT or specialized data teams.
 It empowers users to perform data analysis, create reports, and build dashboards on their own, using user-friendly tools like Power BI, Tableau, or Qlik.

-For example, a sales manager can use self-service BI tools to directly access sales data, create performance dashboards, and analyze trends without needing a developer to write complex queries or reports.
 This reduces dependency on IT, speeds up decision-making, and allows business users to derive actionable insights independently.

-A: DAX (Data Analysis Expressions) is a powerful formula language used in Power BI, Power Pivot, and SQL Server Analysis Services (SSAS) to create custom calculations and expressions.
+DAX (Data Analysis Expressions) is a powerful formula language used in Power BI, Power Pivot, and SQL Server Analysis Services (SSAS) to create custom calculations and expressions.

 It is primarily used for defining calculated columns, measures, and custom tables in data models, enabling users to perform complex data analysis beyond basic aggregation.

-For example, a financial analyst can use DAX to calculate "Total Sales YTD" (Year-To-Date) by using time intelligence functions, allowing them to track sales performance in real-time and compare it against the target.
+Example: A financial analyst can use DAX to calculate "Total Sales YTD" (Year-To-Date) by using time intelligence functions, allowing them to track sales performance in real-time and compare it against the target.

 11. What are Filters in Power BI, and how do they work?

-A: Filters in Power BI are tools used to restrict the data displayed in reports and visualizations based on specific criteria.
+Filters in Power BI are tools used to restrict the data displayed in reports and visualizations based on specific criteria.
 They help focus on relevant data, enhance user experience, and allow users to drill down into particular segments of the data.

 Filters can be applied at different levels, such as the visual, page, or report level, and can be used with various types of data (e.g., text, numbers, dates).